niladrridas/niladrridas/README.md

 ## Automation Demo

-Here is an example of an automation process I worked on, showing the stages of coding, deployment, and output:
+Here is an example of an automation process he worked on, showing the stages of coding, deployment and output:

 ![Automation Process](assets/automation.svg#gh-dark-mode-only)
 ![Automation Process](assets/automation.svg#gh-light-mode-only)